Liupeter01/FullStackChattingDemo/README.md

    locale-collate ""

    ################################ SNAPSHOTTING  ################################

-   # Save the DB to disk.
-   #
-   # save <seconds> <changes> [<seconds> <changes> ...]
-   #
-   # Redis will save the DB if the given number of seconds elapsed and it
-   # surpassed the given number of write operations against the DB.
-   #
-   # Snapshotting can be completely disabled with a single empty string argument
-   # as in following example:
-   #
-   # save ""
-   #
-   # Unless specified otherwise, by default Redis will save the DB:
-   #   * After 3600 seconds (an hour) if at least 1 change was performed
-   #   * After 300 seconds (5 minutes) if at least 100 changes were performed
-   #   * After 60 seconds if at least 10000 changes were performed
-   #
-   # You can set these explicitly by uncommenting the following line.
-   #
-   # save 3600 1 300 100 60 10000

    # By default Redis will stop accepting writes if RDB snapshots are enabled
    # (at least one save point) and the latest background save failed.
    # This will make the user aware (in a hard way) that data is not persisting
    # on disk properly, otherwise chances are that no one will notice and some
    # disaster will happen.
-   #
    # If the background saving process will start working again Redis will
    # automatically allow writes again.
-   #
    # However if you have setup your proper monitoring of the Redis server
    # and persistence, you may want to disable this feature so that Redis will
    # continue to work as usual even if there are problems with disk,